 Another issue is the different flow values calculated by parsimonious and MCMC algorithms (Fig. 12).
-As previously mentioned, the food web of GPSC and the adjacent slope were modeled based on an extensive data set comprising site-specific biogeochemical data, physiological constraints, and empirical relations from the literature.
-Despite various constraints imposed in our model, it was still insufficient to quantify a unique solution set.
+Despite the various constraints imposed in our model, it was still insufficient to quantify a unique solution set.
 These constraints, however, imply that a ‘‘solution space’’ exists (van Oevelen et al., 2010).
 Within the solution space, an infinite number of solutions set consistent with the data are present (Soetaert and van Oevelen, 2009).
 While the conventional single-solution modeling approach typically provided a mathematically “the best” solution set, the solution flows were mostly close to the boundaries of the solution space (Fig. 12).
 On the other hand, the likelihood method based on the MCMC algorithm provided multiple solution sets, which could form a distribution of a probability density function (PDF) in the solution space.
 With this multi-solution approach, the solution sets are sampled from the solution space (Van den Meersche et al., 2009), and the mean of this sampled set could represent the central flow values which are less sensitive to the boundaries of the solution space (Van Oevelen et al., 2010).
 For each flow in our model, the mean and standard deviations of the 10,000 solutions were calculated.
 Though the standard deviation represents how the uncertainty in the data set propagates to the flow value (Van Oevelen et al., 2010), it still should be noted that the standard deviation was artificially set to a ±2% error margin to iterate until the convergence of solution sets.

 Carbon demand from the benthic community